bbauska/Anti-Project2025/anti.md

 regional stakeholders, and key interest groups.
 No legal entitlement exists for the provision of permanent space for media on the White House campus, and the next Administration should reexamine the balance between media demands and space constraints on the White House premises.”
-[White House Office, Project 2025, accessed 6/24/24]
+[White House Office, Project 2025, accessed 6/24/24]</p>

-Project 2025 urged abolishing the Gender Policy Council, which they say “would eliminate central promotion of abortion (‘health services’); comprehensive sexuality education (‘education’); and the new woke gender ideology.”
+<p>Project 2025 urged abolishing the Gender Policy Council, which they say “would eliminate central
+promotion of abortion (‘health services’); comprehensive sexuality education (‘education’); and the new woke gender ideology.”
 “The President should immediately revoke Executive Order 1402041 and every policy, including subregulatory guidance documents, produced on behalf of or related to the